George Peppard: Personal life

-In 1990 he said, "Getting married and having a bad divorce is just like breaking your leg.
+In 1990, he said, "Getting married and having a bad divorce is just like breaking your leg.
 The same leg, in the same place.
 I'm lucky I don't walk with a cane."

 Peppard resided in a Greek revival-style white cottage in Hollywood Hills, California, until the time of his death.
 His home featured elegant porches on three sides and a guest house in the back.
 Later owned by designer Brenda Antin, who spent a year renovating it, the small home was purchased by writer/actress Lena Dunham in 2015 for $2.7 million.

-Later years and death

 Peppard overcame a serious alcohol problem in 1978, after which he became deeply involved in helping other alcoholics.
-"I knew I had to stop and I did," he said in 1983.
+"I knew I had to stop and I did", he said in 1983.
 "Looking back now I'm ashamed of some of the things I did when I was drinking."

-He had smoked three packs of cigarettes a day for most of his life.
-After being formally diagnosed with lung cancer in 1992 and having an operation to remove part of one lung, he quit smoking.
+He smoked three packs of cigarettes a day for most of his life, until a diagnosis of lung cancer in 1992 and an operation to remove part of one lung, after which he quit.
 Despite health problems in his later years, he continued acting.
 In 1994, just before his death, Peppard completed a pilot with Tracy Nelson for a new series called The P.I.
-It aired as an episode of Matlock and was to be spun off into a new television series with Peppard playing an aging detective and Nelson his daughter/sidekick.

-On May 8, 1994, still battling lung cancer, Peppard died from pneumonia in Los Angeles.
+It aired as an episode of Matlock and was to be spun off into a new television series with Peppard playing an aging detective and Nelson his daughter and sidekick.
+On May 8, 1994, while battling lung cancer, Peppard died from pneumonia in Los Angeles.

-Peppard, born and raised in Dearborn, Michigan, was one of Dearborn's most famous residents, after Ford Motor Company founder Henry Ford and legendary long-serving Congressman John Dingell.
-He was buried simply and plainly with his mother and father in his home town's Northview Cemetery, as he had wished.

-In April 2017, Peppard's name resurfaced in the media after Northview Cemetery was vandalized and 37 headstones were overturned.
-The Peppard family headstone was not damaged, and the cemetery was subsequently restored.